In today’s post: Find a free kindergarten readiness checklist you can use to determine if your child is ready to start school.

 It’s easy to forget some of these things when you’re preparing your child for school, but imagine how much time it would take for a kindergarten teacher to help 25 kids put on coats or hang up backpacks, etc. One teacher mentioned that kids who have all the other skills become “super students” who are able to help their peers.

-You can print out these checklists and hang them up somewhere in your home, then let your child check off things as he or she masters them.
-Hopefully it will be a good way to get your child prepared and excited for school at the same time.
+You can print out these checklists and hang them up somewhere in your home.
+Help your child practice the items on each list, then let your child check off things as he or she masters them.
+If your child can’t do some of these things, work the new tasks in as part of your everyday experiences.
+For example, have your child practice opening her own food containers during lunch at home.
+Point out letters at the grocery store or when you see stop signs.
+Encourage your child to speak in complete sentences, and give him directions (including two-step directions) to practice following.
 (NOTE: if you think your child would feel overwhelmed by the idea of a checklist, just use it as a guide for yourself in what you teach.)

 As a final note, I asked the teachers I interviewed what is the one most important thing parents can do to prepare their child for kindergarten.
 These are the responses I got:

-- Teach kindness & respect (for rules, property, and people).
+- Teach kindness and respect (for rules, property, and the feelings of others).

 - Do activities at home where pre-kinders have to listen without interrupting, take turns, focus on the same activity for 15 minutes, use manners, etc.

 - Read!
-Teach them how to hold book, how to turn pages, etc.
+Teach them how to hold a book, how to turn pages, point out common words, etc.

-- Give them opportunities to play with other children.
+- Give them opportunities to play with other children and learn proper behavior (don’t push, take turns, etc).

 - Give them some responsibilities and teach them to follow through.